douglas86/ci-project4-restaurant-booking-system/README.md

 When the navbar becomes smaller than laptop, this is what it will look like

 ![header-mobile.png](static/images/docs/testing/header-mobile.png)

+- The hamburger-menu has changed to the three horizontal lines

 When the hamburger icon menu is open